0atman/noboilerplate/scripts/37-functional-rust.md

 notes:

-We're going to use some of these cool crates to demo the utility of functional techniques
+Next, I'm going to use some of these cool crates to demo the utility of functional techniques today.
+- `Rayon` is the simplest parallelism library you've ever seen, built on Rust's immutability fundamental,
+- `static_ssertions` allow you to simply reason about your compile-time code without touching macros, and
+- [ ] say this right idiot
+- We'll look at `tailcall` as a glimpse of Rust's future functional features.

 ---